 - Other treatments like physical therapy, anti-inflammatory medications, joint injections or less invasive surgeries haven’t worked.

 Your surgeon will make an incision in the hip to remove damaged cartilage and bone, and replace it with plastic or metal surfaces.

-You will likely spend several days in the hospital.
-Some people also need time in a rehabilitation center.
-Physical therapy will be part of your recovery.
+You may spend several days in the hospital, but increasingly knee replacements can be completed with a short hospital stay or even as a same-day, outpatient surgery.
+It all depends on your personal medical condition and these expectations should be discussed with your surgeon.
+Some people also need time in a rehabilitation center and physical therapy may be part of your recovery.
 Gradually, you’ll regain hip function with less pain.
 It will probably be 8 to 12 weeks before you’re feeling back to normal.
 Full recovery can take up to a year.

 Prior to your procedure, your orthopedic surgeon’s office will have given you detailed information about how to set up your home environment for recovery.
 You will go home with a walker and will need assistance to perform activities of daily living (such as going to the bathroom, bathing and dressing) for several days after you get home.
 If you do not have a family member to assist you, you should arrange for professional caregivers.

 You will also receive detailed instructions regarding incision care, physical therapy and follow-up appointments.